Sleep Dirt

+Though it was on his own label, Zappa did not authorize the original 1979 release of this album.
+Warner did no promotion and it was largely overlooked by fans upon release.
+At the same time Zappa gave interviews which described his legal problems with Warner and former manager Herb Cohen.
+The 1991 CD re-release was the first time the album was issued with Zappa's authorization.

 Some of the songs on this album were originally written in 1972 for a Zappa stage musical called Hunchentoot.
 A complete script exists, but the recordings for this project were never completed.

 Recording sessions

 The music was recorded at the Los Angeles Record Plant and at Caribou Ranch in Colorado during 1974 and 1976.
 The initial 1979 LP release of Sleep Dirt was entirely instrumental.

 In 1982, Zappa asked singer Thana Harris to add her vocals to three songs from this album: "Flambay", "Spider of Destiny", and "Time is Money".
 Harris sings the part of a character named "Drakma: Queen of Cosmic Greed".
 Zappa stated in a 1992 interview that the vocal versions were the way that he originally intended to record them, but he could not find a female vocalist who could sing them at the time of the original recording.

-At about the same time Chad Wackerman also overdubbed new drum tracks on Flambay, Spider of Destiny and Regyptian Strut, which replaced the original drum parts.
+At about the same time Chad Wackerman also overdubbed new drum tracks on "Flambay", "Spider of Destiny" and "Regyptian Strut", which replaced the original drum parts.
 Wackerman did not overdub drums on "Time is Money" even though he is credited for this in the CD notes.